 OLYMPIA – The Enforcement Division of the Washington State Liquor Control Board (WSLCB) was today recognized by the National Liquor Law Enforcement Association (NLLEA) as the Liquor Law Enforcement Agency of the Year.
 The award is given to an agency that demonstrates agency effectiveness through model programs and practices.
 NLLEA is a non-profit association of law enforcement personnel dedicated to the enforcement of liquor laws and regulations.

-“Your agency has seen a number of major policy changes over the last few years and you have proactively and constructively addressed the challenges these changes created by developing new programs and solutions to alcohol and marijuana enforcement” said NLLEA President Frederick Mahoney.
-“Creating the Responsible Vendor Program, increasing compliance checks and conducting alcohol and marijuana premise checks are just a few of the initiatives that make your agency the ideal recipient of the NLLEA Liquor Law enforcement Agency of the Year award.”
+“Your agency has seen a number of major policy changes over the last few years and you have proactively and constructively addressed the challenges these changes created by developing new programs and solutions to alcohol and cannabis enforcement” said NLLEA President Frederick Mahoney.
+“Creating the Responsible Vendor Program, increasing compliance checks and conducting alcohol and cannabis premise checks are just a few of the initiatives that make your agency the ideal recipient of the NLLEA Liquor Law enforcement Agency of the Year award.”

 The Responsible Vendor Program is a free, self-monitoring program designed to help retailers adopt and enforce best retailing practices to promote responsible sales of liquor and preventing illegal use and abuse.